AMISO-MY/amiso-my.github.io/docs/_iso/IPhO.md

 The theoretical examination lasts 5 hours and consists of three questions.
 Usually these questions involve more than one part.

-The practical examination may consist of one (or two) laboratory examinations which also lasts for 5 hours.
+The practical examination may consist of one or two laboratory examinations, which also lasts for a total of 5 hours.

 # Eligibility